 Premature Vaccine Launch Has Deadly Repercussions

-The U.S. Food and Drug Administration just approved one of the most sought-after vaccines in recent decades.
+The U.S. Food and Drug Administration just approved one of the most sought after vaccines in recent decades.
 It's the world's first vaccine to prevent dengue fever — a disease so painful that its nickname is "breakbone fever."

 The vaccine, called Dengvaxia, is aimed at helping children in Puerto Rico and other U.S. territories where dengue is a problem.

 But this vaccine has a dark — and deadly — history.
-One that has lead to criminal charges in the Philippines, sparked national panic and fueled a massive measles outbreak that has already killed more than 355 people.
+One that has led to criminal charges in the Philippines, sparked national panic and fueled a massive measles outbreak that has already killed more than 355 people.

-The Concern
+The concern

 That story begins on a stage in Manila in 2016.